A tribute to the life and work of Brian Torode

 In the Rectory at Taunton there a fine silver tea pot and jug.
 The former was given to Canon Mitchell, ‘as a token of esteem by his late congregation of Chipping Norton – 2nd February 1853.’
 There is also a fine portrait of him in oils, hanging in the stairs, presented to mark the diamond jubilee of his priesthood, ‘which today remains a treasured possession of St George’s Rectory’ Canon Mitchell died on 22nd September 1899 in the 89th year of his age and the 63rd of his priesthood and he was buried at Taunton.

 Members of the Webb Family continued to support the new Fairford Mission from afar.
-Anne, Countess of Newburgh, was a first cousin of Lady Barbara de Mauley and only sister of Sir Thomas Webb, the sixth baronet.
-She died aged ninety-nine years on 3rd August 1861 at Slindon, Sussex.
-She left an estate valued at al little under £14,000.
-Lady Newburgh’s Foundation at Fairford includes a monthly Mass for her late husband, Anthony James, 5th Earl of Newburgh, an anniversary Mass on May 6th, a monthly Mass for herself on 4th May, a quarterly Mass for Joseph and Sir Thomas Webb, her brothers, one half yearly Mass for Barbara Countess of Newburgh (widow of the 4th Earl) and one half yearly Mass for Joseph and Mary Webb her parents – thirty-eight Masses in all.
+Anne, Countess of Newburgh (1763-1861), was a first cousin of Lady Barbara de Mauley and only sister of Sir Thomas Webb, the sixth baronet.
+She died, aged ninety-eight years, on 3rd August 1861 at Slindon, Sussex, leaving an estate valued at a little under £14,000.
+Lady Newburgh’s Foundation at Fairford includes a monthly Mass for her late husband, Anthony James Radclyffe (1757-1814), 5th Earl of Newburgh, an anniversary Mass on May 6th, a monthly Mass for herself on 4th May, a quarterly Mass for Joseph and Sir Thomas Webb, her brothers, one half yearly Mass for Barbara Countess of Newburgh (widow of the 4th Earl) and one half yearly Mass for Joseph and Mary Webb her parents – thirty-eight Masses in all.

 In 1851 the Benedictine Missioner, Fr Edward Anselm Glassbrook left Cheltenham.
 In March of that year the Bishop of Clifton received a letter from Daniel Evans of Cheltenham saying,